 Pecha Kucha – the chit-chat, low-down on Cincinnati’s hottest designers

-Thanks to a concise, lively form of presentation called Pecha Kucha (Japanese for "chit-chat"), gone are the days of sleepy lecture halls presided over by experts droning on about pet projects.
+Thanks to a concise, lively form of presentation called Pecha Kucha (Japanese for “chit-chat”), gone are the days of sleepy lecture halls presided over by experts endlessly droning on about their pet projects.

-By trimming down and spicing up the traditional lecture format, the remedy went like this: use 20 images in PowerPoint, and just 20 seconds to describe each.
-The 20/20 rule.
-Six minutes and forty seconds to share compelling ideas with a rapt audience with neither the crutch of reading notes nor the option to ramble.
+Cutting fat from and adding spice to the traditional lecture format, the remedy went like this: 20 images in PowerPoint, 20 seconds to describe each.
+That’s it.
+Six minutes and forty seconds to share compelling ideas to a rapt audience with neither the crutch of reading notes nor option to ramble.

-Working within these limits, interested individuals gather to listen as designers and other creatives speak about topics of their choosing.
-The result is a casual forum where young designers can share their vision and network in an invigorating setting.
+Working within these limits, those interested gather to listen as designers and other creatives speak about topics of their choosing.
+The result is a casual forum where young designers of all stripes can share their vision and network in a yawn-free setting.

 After proving itself a local hit, PK soon spread.
 What began in Tokyo has virally made its way to more than 170 cities, from Beijing and Barcelona to Amsterdam and Austin.